DalminPai/DY_study/EventSelection/correction.md

 ## PVz reweighting
 It should be applied to MC in electron channel.<br>
 You need a root file which contains weight histogram.
 (The weight is as a function of PVz.)<br>

-WARN: It is not a standard correction in CMS.<br>
+	WARN: It is not a standard correction in CMS.
-      It was invented by Dalmin and reported to EGM conveners via email, but it was not officially approved yet by EGM POG.<br>
+	It was invented by Dalmin and reported to EGM conveners via email, but it was not officially approved yet by EGM POG.
-      The PVz was reweighted in MC by multiplying the ratio between data and MC in PVz distribution, which was obtained after event selection.<br>
+	The PVz was reweighted in MC by multiplying the ratio between data and MC in PVz distribution, which was obtained after event selection.

-* Examples in macro
+* How to use in macro

 	https://github.com/DalminPai/DY_study/blob/v20190221/EventSelection/MACRO/EE/EE_for_validation.C#L101
 	https://github.com/DalminPai/DY_study/blob/v20190221/EventSelection/MACRO/EE/EE_for_validation.C#L315-L316